 What should I expect?

 Blocos at Rio Carnival take place over every inch of the city during the week-long carnival.
-People in fancy dress essentially spend six days dancing, singing, socialising, laughing, kissing and drinking insane amounts of alcohol.
+People in fancy dress essentially spend six days dancing, singing, socializing, laughing, kissing and drinking insane amounts of alcohol.
 There is nothing in the world that comes close to the Rio Carnival street parties and the best part is that it is free for everyone to enjoy.

 The blocos are usually led by moving vans or floats that have large sound systems or stages, attached to the back or top.
 They crawl slowly through the streets of Rio pumping out the samba music, followed by large crowds of thousands and sometimes millions of people who dance, kiss, and drink the day away.